kunamashina/staking-polkadot/README.md

 1. Create a user ubuntu with home directory /home/ubuntu on your local server and add it to sudoers
 2. Clone this repository
-3. Run the shell script install_requirements.sh
+3. Run the shell script install_requirements.sh from ansible folder
-4. Navigate to the ansible directory and run the first playbook to configure access to the AWS
+4. Run the first playbook (01_kunic_aws_access) to configure access to the AWS
-5. Run the second playbook to deploy the required infrastructure in AWS
+5. Run the second playbook (02_kunic_terraform) to deploy the required infrastructure in AWS
-6. Run the third playbook to generate EC2 keypair and save it to the user's home directory
+6. Run the third playbook (03_kunic_keypair) to generate the private key and save it to the user's home directory
-7. Run the fourth playbook to install Polkadot binary and systemd service on the EC2 instances
+7. Run the fourth playbook (04_kunic_deploy_polkadot) to install Polkadot binary and systemd service on the EC2 instances

+## How to update the Polkadot binary

+To update the Polkadot binary you can simply replace the value of node_binary_version variable in the file 04_kunic_deploy_polkadot.yml with the desired version and run the playbook again.

+CAUTION:
+If you run into an error while restarting systemd service `error: unexpected argument '--ws-external' found after deploying a new version` you will need to manually remove this parameter from the file /etc/systemd/system/polkadot.service, reload the systemd daemon and start the service again.

 ## License